 Children from families plagued by alcoholism, drug abuse, or domestic violence, including sexual abuse, can end up working on the street or in sexual services, and themselves risk drug addiction.
-Additionally, children who are AIDS orphans have few support systems, and may feel obligated to work to sustain themselves and their siblings.
-These orphaned children are vulnerable to various forms of labor exploitation, including street vending and even prostitution.
+Additionally, children who have been orphaned by AIDS or other diseases often have few support systems, and may feel obligated to work to sustain themselves and their siblings.
+The World Bank has calculated that 4,200 Liberian children lost one or both parents during the Ebola crisis in 2014.4 These orphaned children are vulnerable to various forms of labor exploitation, including street vending and even prostitution.